boldbi/bold-bi-docs/docs/manage-webhooks/index.md

 	![Add Webhook](/static/assets/webhook/images/add-webhook.png)

-2. Provide the required webhook details on the `Add Webhook page`:
+2. Provide the required webhook details on the `Add Webhook` page:

    * Provide a suitable `Name` for the webhook and `Description`.
    * Select the event to trigger the webhook.
-For more details click [here](#events).
+For more details, see [Events](#events).
    * Select the content type in the format in which you want to send the data.
    * Enter the webhook endpoints where the webhook data will be received.
-   * Enable authentication to verify the webhook sent by the Bold BI.
+   * Enable authentication to verify the webhook sent by Bold BI.
 This is optional.
-For more details click [here](#webhook-authentication).
+For more details, see [Webhook authentication](#webhook-authentication).
    * Enable signing to verify the integrity of the payload at the receiver end.
 This is optional.
-For more details click [here](#webhook-signing).
+For more details, see [Webhook Signing](#webhook-signing).
    * Select the payload of an event to send in webhook data.
-For more details click [here](#payload).
+For more details, see [Payload](#payload).

 	![Webhook Details Page](/static/assets/webhook/images/webhook-details-page.png)

-3. After providing the webhook details, click on the `Save` button at the bottom of the page to add the webhook to Bold BI Embedded.
+3. After providing the webhook details, click the `Save` button at the bottom of the page to add the webhook to Bold BI Embedded.

     ![Save Webhook](/static/assets/webhook/images/save-webhook.png)

 ## Edit Webhook

-You can edit created webhooks in the webhook section of the profile page, as well as in the `Integrations` section of the admin page.
+You can edit created webhooks in the Webhooks section of the profile page, as well as in the `Integrations` section of the admin page.

 ### Steps to edit a webhook

-1. Click the `Actions` button in the webhook grid context menu and select `Edit` to edit the Webhook.
+1. Click the `Actions` button in the webhook grid context menu and select `Edit` to edit the webhook.

 	![Edit Webhook](/static/assets/webhook/images/edit-webhook.png)

-2. Modify the webhook details on the `Edit webhook page`.
+2. Modify the webhook details on the `Edit Webhook` page.

    ![Webhook Details Page](/static/assets/webhook/images/webhook-details-page.png)

-3. After providing the webhook details, click on the `Save` button to update the webhook.
+3. After providing the webhook details, click the `Save` button to update the webhook.

     ![Save Webhook](/static/assets/webhook/images/save-webhook.png)